nelsonwm45/CPP-08/docs/container-adaptor.md

-# 📦 STL Container Adaptors — Visual README (CPP‑08)

-A compact, visual guide to `std::stack`, `std::queue`, and `std::priority_queue`—what they are, how they differ from sequence containers, what operations they forward to underneath, and how to choose the right backing container.

----

 ## 🧭 What is a *container adaptor*?

 A **container adaptor** is a thin wrapper that **enforces a policy** (LIFO, FIFO, or priority) on top of another container (the *underlying container*).
 It **restricts access** to match that policy.